Skip to content

 Re-registering at the same key replaces the prior adapter; the

-old key's existing in-flight sessions keep their snapshotted
+old key's existing in-flight channels keep their snapshotted

 manifest for life.